julian-garcia/inclusion-nudges/content/blog/how-to-make-inclusion-an-everyday-priority-in-our-workplaces.md

 **Take a look at these and reflect on how they could support your DEI initiatives.**

-**Inclusive Wording** on page 297 in The Inclusion Nudges Guidebook, and page 101 in Inclusion Nudges for Talent Selection
+**Inclusive Wording** in The Inclusion Nudges Guidebook, and page 101 in Inclusion Nudges for Talent Selection

-**Anonymise People to Focus on Merit** on page 253 in The Inclusion Nudges Guidebook, and page 131 in Inclusion Nudges for Talent Selection
+**Anonymise People to Focus on Merit** in The Inclusion Nudges Guidebook, and page 131 in Inclusion Nudges for Talent Selection

-**Humanise Diversity Data & Trigger Supportive Behaviours** on page 488 in The Inclusion Nudges Guidebook and also on page 196 in the Inclusion Nudges for Motivating Allies
+**Humanise Diversity Data & Trigger Supportive Behaviours** in The Inclusion Nudges Guidebook and also in the Inclusion Nudges for Motivating Allies

-**The Speech Bubble Intervention** on page 148 in The Inclusion Nudges Guidebook, and page 125 in Inclusion Nudges for Motivating Allies.
+**The Speech Bubble Intervention** in The Inclusion Nudges Guidebook, and page 125 in Inclusion Nudges for Motivating Allies.